CiscoAI/kubeflow-examples/tf-mnist/README.md

 # Overview of the application
-This tutorial contains instructions to build an **end to end kubeflow app** on a native Kubernetes cluster(non-cloud) with minimal prerequisites.
+This tutorial contains instructions to build an **end to end kubeflow app** on a Kubernetes cluster running on Google Kubernetes Engine (GKE) with minimal prerequisites.
+*It should work on any other K8s cluster as well.*
 The mnist model is trained and served from a NFS mount.
 This example is intended for beginners with zero/minimal experience in kubeflow.

 This tutorial demonstrates: